SimplyEdit/simplyedit-for-developers/chapter1.md

 This is why SimplyEdit needs a `data-simply-endpoint`.
 This attribute contains a URL to the JSON data store.

-The startup sequence for a SimplyEdit page is then as follows:
+The basic startup sequence for a SimplyEdit page is then as follows:

 1. Load the HTML
-2. (optional) Load getters and setters
-3. (optional) Load alternative JSON data store
-4. Load simply-edit.js
+2. Load simply-edit.js
-5. Initialize SimplyEdit
+3. Initialize SimplyEdit
-6. SimplyEdit loads the data from the datastore
+4. SimplyEdit loads the data from the JSON datastore
-7. SimplyEdit parses the HTML.
+5. SimplyEdit parses the HTML.
 It looks for elements with `data-simply-\*`
-8. For each `data-simply-field` element, SimplyEdit locates the content in the JSON data and inserts it into that element.
+6. For each `data-simply-field` element, SimplyEdit locates the content in the JSON data and inserts it into that element.
 It replaces existing content.
-10. For each `data-simply-list` element, it will parse any `<template>` found inside.
+7. For each `data-simply-list` element, it will parse any `<template>` found inside.
 It will then add elements to the list for each entry in the JSON data that matches its name, using the matching template.
-11. For each `data-simply-data` element, it will grab the data from the named data source instead of the default JSON data store.
+8. For each `data-simply-data` element, it will grab the data from the named data source instead of the default JSON data store.
 It will then render the list or field.
-12. (optional) Load plugins.

 When you enter the edit mode, by adding `#simply-edit` to the URL, the followin happens:

-1. Call `connect()` on the JSON data store.
+1. SimplyEdit calls `connect()` on the JSON data store.
 If necessary this will open a login dialog.
 When connect() returns true, continue.
 2. Locate all `data-simply-field` elements and make them editable.
-This uses `contentEditable`, but only partly.
 2. Locate all `data-simply-sortable` elements and make their contents sortable.
 3. Show the main toolbar